quodlibet/quodlibet/quodlibet/docs/development/faq.rst

 Any plans to use Python 3?
 --------------------------

+Not immediately, though it's now (May 2015)
+`on the development radar <https://github.com/quodlibet/quodlibet/issues/1580>`_.
-No plans at the moment.
-First all dependencies (like mutagen) have to be ported.
-At the moment Python 2 does its job.
+First, all dependencies (like mutagen) would need to be ported, though this is largely done now.

+That said, at the moment Python 2 does its job well.

 What format is the song database in?
 ------------------------------------